jpontdia/common-parent-pom/README.md

 ### Prerequisites
 To compile and build the project:

-* Java Development Kit (JDK) 8.
-Must be version 8!
+ - Java Development Kit (JDK) 8
-* Apache Maven, version 3.8 or later.
+ - Apache Maven, version 3.8 or later.
-* Anypoint account credentials
+ - Anypoint account credentials

 <br>